 For safest braking, use your brakes smoothly and evenly.
 Look ahead and adjust your speed in advance to avoid hard braking.

-Different bikes have different brake systems and different levels of brake power depending on their use condition (see Use conditions & weight limits section).
+Different bikes have different brake systems and different levels of brake power depending on their use condition (see the Use conditions & weight limits section on page 25).
 Be aware of your bicycle's braking power and don't ride beyond it.
 If you want more - or less - braking power, consult your bike shop.

 Wet, debris-strewn, or uneven pavement will affect how your bike reacts to braking.
-Take extra care when braking under less-thanideal road conditions.
+Take extra care when braking under lessthan-ideal road conditions.

 Keep it smooth, and allow more time and distance for stopping.